ait-aecid/kyoushi-environment/README.md

 ## Getting Started

-This is the main repository for the Kyoushi Testbed Environment that contains all models of the testbed infrastructure; it relies on several other repositories that are responsible for generating testbeds from the models, running user and attacker simulations, labeling log data, etc. The following instructions cover the whole procedure to create a testbed and collect log data from scratch. *Please note*: The Kyoushi Testbed Environment is designed for deployment on cloud infrastructure and will require at least 60 GB of RAM.
+This is the main repository for the Kyoushi Testbed Environment that contains all models of the testbed infrastructure; it relies on several other repositories that are responsible for generating testbeds from the models, running user and attacker simulations, labeling log data, etc. The following instructions cover the whole procedure to create a testbed and collect log data from scratch. *Please note*: The Kyoushi Testbed Environment is designed for deployment on cloud infrastructure and will require at least 30 VCPUs, 800 GB of disk space, and 60 GB of RAM.
 This getting-started relies on OpenStack, Ansible, and Terragrunt, and assumes that the user is experienced with infrastructure/software provisioning.
 We tested the getting-started in an OVH cloud platform.
 For the instructions stated in this getting-started, we assume that the following packages are installed:

 ```
 Python 3.8.5